The Best BBQ Thermometer for 2024 (Reviews & Guideline)

 Case: 304 Stainless Steel

-Dial: Anti Parallax, heavy gauge aluminum with matt finish
+Dial: Anti Parallax, heavy gauge aluminum with a matt finish

 Moisture tight seal.